ErpNetDocs/tech/whats-new/v26-2/social-interaction/index.md

 ![case_comment](pictures/case_comment.png)

-### 3. Immediate access to the announced records
+### 3. Immediate access to announced records

-Similarly to Cases, when a Task or an Activity is associated with a social group, this is announced by a system comment in the chat.
-Now group members can see its details, because the title is a link. Тhe Task opens in the ToDo app.
-The Activity opens in its form.
+Similarly to Cases, when a Task or an Activity is associated, or a File is uploaded within a Social group, this is announced by a system comment in the chat.

+Now group members can open the related record, because the title is a link.
+- Тhe Task opens in the ToDo app.
+- The Activity opens in its form.
+- The File opens in the Folders app.

 ![todo-link](pictures/todo-link.png)